langroid/langroid/docs/tutorials/local-llm-setup.md

 ## "Local" LLMs hosted on Cerebras
 This works exactly like with Groq, except you set up a `CEREBRAS_API_KEY` environment variable, and specify the `chat_model` as `cerebras/<model_name>`, e.g. `cerebras/llama3.1-8b`.
 See the Cerebras [docs](https://inference-docs.cerebras.ai/introduction) for details on which LLMs are supported.

+## Open/Proprietary LLMs via OpenRouter

+OpenRouter is a **paid service** that provides an OpenAI-compatible API for practically any LLM, open or proprietary.
+Using this with Langroid is similar to the `groq` scenario above:

+- Ensure you have an `OPENROUTER_API_KEY` set up in your environment (or `.env` file), and
+- Set the `chat_model` in the `OpenAIGPTConfig` to `openrouter/<model_name>`, where `<model_name>` is the name of the model on the [OpenRouter](https://openrouter.ai/) website, e.g. `qwen/qwen-2.5-7b-instruct`.

+This is a good option if you want to use larger open LLMs without having to download them locally (especially if your local machine does not have the resources to run them).
+Besides using specific LLMs, OpenRouter also has smart routing/load-balancing.
+OpenRouter is also convenient for using proprietary LLMs (e.g. gemini, amazon) via a single convenient API.

 ## "Local" LLMs hosted on GLHF.chat

 See [glhf.chat](https://glhf.chat/chat/create) for a list of available models.